babel/minify/packages/babel-plugin-minify-simplify/README.md

 }
 ```

-2. Make expressions as uniform as possible for better compressibility
+### Make expression as uniform as possible for better compressibility

 **In**

 ```js
 undefined
 foo['bar']